AFRICA

 There is no specific stage of a transaction at which the notifying party/parties have to file the notification.
 A notification can usually even be filed before a binding agreement has been concluded, provided that the parties have agreed on the structure of the merger and intend to implement the merger within reasonable time.

-However, the merger notification must be filed prior to the implementation of the merger as the merger may not be implemented before merger clearance (standstill obligation).
+However, the merger notification must be filed prior to the implementation of the merger as the merger may not be implemented before merger clearance (standstill obligation), Section 41 (1) sentence 1 ARC.

 31) Pre-notification consultations